 This is one area where you DO need to be cautious.
 If you’re a bit mobility challenged or a bit on the heavy side, you can definitely get hurt by choosing the wrong excursions.
 We always take a lot of time and do our research carefully when selecting excursions.
 Ziplines are a no for us.
 Those Segway tours – in the words of comedian John Pinnette – are a “nay nay”.
 A friend of mine fell off one in Vegas and broke her leg.
 Painful and very embarrassing.
 I’m very cautious on anything where I don’t have stable and grounded footing.

 Water excursions are a bit challenging for me.
 In addition to being heavy, I’m not a great swimmer and I get very nervous under water.
-I love to snorkel now, but scuba is just beyond my abilities.
-And I just panic if I get a drop of water in my mask.
+Snorkeling is awesome, but scuba is just beyond my abilities.
+I just panic if I get a drop of water in my mask.
 I had to have a 1-hour class with my nephew who is a certified scuba instructor to be able to manage basic snorkeling.
-So I was incredibly proud of myself when I was able to do a snorkel excursion in 30 feet of open sea in the Bahamas.
+So I was incredibly proud of myself when I was able to do a snorkel excursion in 30 feet of open ocean in the Bahamas.
 That was a huge victory for me!
+I have another one already booked for Aruba.

 Try the Helmet Dive